isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 ### 3. How many Sec One Classes are there?

-Integrated Programme: 4 classes
+Integrated Programme: ~120 students

-O-Level track: 6 classes (includes 2-3 SBA classes\*)
+O-Level track: ~190 students

-\* No separate application or selection test is required for SBA.

 ### 4. How many students are there in Sec One Classes?